 Select a licensed vendor and send your desired artwork to them to place your order.
 The vendor is responsible for submitting the design through UWF’s licensing process for approval.
 UWF is contracted with Learfield Licensing Partners for this service.

-UMC and UWF Licensing reserve the right to reject or request changes to designs that do not adhere to standards, that do not reflect an appropriate level of quality and design, that may conflict with current trademarks, or that might be seen as offensive or in poor taste.
-Sometimes, proposed designs fall into a “gray” area for which there is no firm standard, and in these cases UMC and licensing again reserve the right to reject a design and/or to recommend an appropriate alternative.
+Institutional Communications and UWF Licensing reserve the right to reject or request changes to designs that do not adhere to standards, that do not reflect an appropriate level of quality and design, that may conflict with current trademarks, or that might be seen as offensive or in poor taste.
+Sometimes, proposed designs fall into a “gray” area for which there is no firm standard, and in these cases Institutional Communications and licensing again reserve the right to reject a design and/or to recommend an appropriate alternative.